-This brochure, adapted from the NYS Office of Fire Prevention and Control's pamphlet, will help you teach your children how to escape safely from a fire.
-It provides instructions on how to run Exit Drills In The Home (E.D.I.T.H.).
-By teaching your children this drill and what happens during a fire, they will be less likely to panic during an actual emergency.
+This brochure can help you teach your children how to escape safely from a fire and provides instructions on how to run Exit Drills In The Home (E.D.I.T.H.).

+For more information, contact the Office of Fire Prevention and Control at 518-474-6746.
 If I can be of assistance in this or any other matter, please call my office.